Contrast Sensitivity Functions in Autoencoders: 2. Methods: Estimating Contrast Sensitivity in Autoencoders

 \subsection{Alternative linear characterizations of the autoencoders}

-A 2D cartoon of the degradation and restoration process can illustrate alternative characterizations of the neural networks optimized to enhance the retinal signal (see Fig.~\ref{fig_degrad_restore}).
+A 2D cartoon of the impact of the degradation and restoration processes in the probability density (PDF) of the signal can illustrate alternative characterizations of the neural networks optimized to enhance the retinal signal (see Fig.~\ref{fig_degrad_restore}).
 In this diagram, two-pixel natural scenes (the left panel) follow a PDF obtained from independent t-student sources mixed by a matrix that introduces strong correlation between the luminance of the pixels.
 This kind of two-pixel representations is common to describe the statistics of natural images~\cite{Olshausen01}, and mixtures of sparse components is a widely accepted model for natural scenes~\cite{Hyvarinen09,JMLR14,Malo20}, and appropriate enough for this illustration.
 In this diagram the low-frequency direction corresponds to the main diagonal (where the two pixels have the same luminance) and the high-frequency direction is orthogonal (for images where one of the pixels is brighter than the other).
 The zero-contrast image is at the crossing point of the frequency axes.

 Optical blur implies the attenuation of high-frequency versus low-frequency components and hence the contraction of the dataset as shown in the second panel.
 Assuming linear and noisy photoreceptors, the PDF of the retinal response results from the convolution of the PDF of the blurred images with the PDF of the noise (the function with circular support).
 The result (third panel) is the input to the autoencoder, whose goal is recovering the distribution at the first panel.
 Linear solutions are limited to global scaling of the domain (for instance by inverting the contraction introduced by the blur), while nonlinear solutions may twist the domain in arbitrary ways.